-Congratulations to the five NYC undergraduate college students whose compelling op-eds were selected as the winners of the Denim Day NYC 2013 writing contest, “Telling the Truth About Sexual Violence!”
-The Denim Day NYC Planning Committee received op-ed submissions from students attending colleges throughout the five boroughs, and one winning entry was selected to represent each borough.
+Congratulations to the five NYC undergraduate college students whose compelling op-eds were selected as the winners of the Denim Day NYC 2013 writing contest, seek help “Telling the Truth About Sexual Violence!”
+The Denim Day NYC Planning Committee received op-ed submissions from students attending colleges throughout the five boroughs, treat and one winning entry was selected to represent each borough.
 The winners, whose op-eds are included in full, below, will receive $500 for their winning submissions and will be honored at the Denim Day NYC Rally April 24, 2013.

 The Alliance and the Denim Day Planning Committee thanks all of the participants of the Op-Ed Writing Contest and invites students, providers, advocates, policymakers and allies to join us at the Denim Day Rally on the steps of City Hall at noon on April 24, 2013.
 Wear your jeans in solidarity!